-It is many years that a serious discussion has started over year-round holidays in the Greek islands.
+It is many years since a serious discussion has started over year-round holidays in the islands.
 Is it possible to develop tourism in the islands for all 12 months of the year?
 And what kind of tourism, since the weather is not appropriate for the sea and sun type?

 This is the result of special arrangements that the local authorities have made with travel agencies, hotels and transportation companies.
 In particular, Santorini will be very well connected with Athens with four flights per day (two with Ryan Air and two with Aegean Airlines) plus one daily ferry from Piraeus, operated by Blue Star Ferries.